ramonrulez/CV/README.md

 Notes
 -----
-1. The Macros folder includes all the macros that used to configure how each section looks like.
+1. The Macros folder includes the macros.tex file that is used to configure the look of each section.
-1. The Quality_About folder includes a template to change the quality you need and the corresponding about section.
+1. The Quality_About folder includes the about_template that can be changed to fit ypur needs.
+If you want to apply for different roles, change the role, write an about section for each role and just include it in the cv.tex file.